amitsaha/amitsaha.github.io/content/systemd-supervisord.md

 - `supervisord` stops your processes
 - You see in-flight requests being dropped

+## Solution

-What we want to do is **prevent** in-flight requests being dropped.
+What we want to do is **prevent** in-flight requests being dropped when a system is shutting down as part of a power off cycle (AWS instance termination, for example).
 We can do so in two ways:

-1. Our server application is intelligent enough to not exit without ever exiting if a request is in progress
+1. Our server application is intelligent enough to not exit (and hence halt instance shutdown) if a request is in progress
 2. We hook into the shutdown process above so that we stop new requests from coming in once the shutdown process has started and give our application server enough time to finish doing what it is doing.

-The first appraoch has more theoretical "guarantee" around what we want, but can be hard to implement correctly.
+The first approach has more theoretical "guarantee" around what we want, but can be hard to implement correctly.
+In fact, I couldn't get it right even after trying all sorts of signal handling tricks.
+So, I went ahead with the very unclean second approach:
-What if your clients keep long lived connections?
-You can never know when it might start sending you a new request.
-What if you just can't do it right even after you have tried all sorts of signal handling tricks?

-The second approach is a less-pure way of doing it but it gives us a practical guarantee:
+- Register a shutdown "hook" which gets invoked when `systemd` wants to stop `supervisord`

-- The service takes itself out of the healthy pool
+- This hook takes the service instance out of the healthy pool
 - The proxy/load balancer detects the above event and stops sending traffic
 - As part of the "hook", after we have gotten ourself out of the healthy service pool, we sleep for an arbitary time so that existing requests can finish